-Paul A. Offit, MD, explains what precautions adults who receive certain shingles vaccine should take when they are around infants or people who are immunocompromised.
+Paul A. Offit, MD, explains why adults who receive the shingles vaccine don’t have to take any extra precautions when they are around infants or people who are immune compromised.

 Related Centers and Programs: Vaccine Education Center